Sherlock-GmbH/mqtt-boot-ctrl/README.md

 Control your linux box via MQTT messages to reboot or shutdown.

+Use it to control your connected HDMI devices.

 ## Usage
 The script offers some simple parameters which are used to build the connection URL and the identification of your linux box.